Apply for the International Exchange program

 We are able to accept late applications to some institutions, so if you have missed the deadline, get in touch and we will see what we can do.

 Before submitting your application, please ensure you have completed steps 1-5.
+Note: You do not need to wait for Faculty to approve your subjects before submitting your application.

 To submit your online application, you will need to upload the following: